 Business Based in Love

 I am often taken by the camaraderie, human connection, and goodwill that moves the business I’m in.
 Yes, the Boston area real estate market is intensely competitive and increasingly expensive.
 But I’m struck by the heart that’s involved—between agents as well as between buyers and sellers.
 The stories in my daily dealings are numerous.
+If you’re one of them, you will be able to keep in reach with more good people by giving them your business cards or other means of contact.

 Take the Arlington seller who’s acting as power of attorney for his mom, now in a nursing home.
 He and his brother are selling their unrenovated childhood home, and he passes along the following note from their mom after choosing my clients—a young lesbian couple—as their buyers: